Arista Networks Inc Earnings - Q1 2026 Analysis & Highlights

 • Operating margin outlook remains at approximately 46% for the fiscal year, with tax rate expected at 21.5%.

-• Q2 2026 guidance includes revenues of approximately $2.8 billion, gross margin between 62% and 63%, operating margin between 46% and 47%, and diluted earnings per share of approximately $0.88.
+• Q2 2026 revenue guidance is approximately $2.8 billion, with gross margin between 62% and 63% and operating margin between 46% and 47%.